n01z3/kaggle-pneumothorax-segmentation/README.md

 # kaggle pneumothorax segmentation #
 https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation
 ----
-Code for [ods.ai] Dies Irae team from SIIM-ACR Pneumothorax Segmentation challenge.
+Code from `[ods.ai] Dies Irae` team from SIIM-ACR Pneumothorax Segmentation challenge.

 Features of the solution:
 * Loss: BCE + DICE.
 No weighing or log.
 Just the sum of the losses.